whaliendev/mergebot/README.md

 we use `clang-format` to unify the coding style of this project.
 - clang-tidy
 `clang-tidy` is our linter tool.

+#### DevDependencies
+The deps you need to install on your own:
+- llvm and clang formatting and ast parsing

 #### Howto
 1. install conan